SosnoviyBor/ShelfControl/README.md

 A book is considered owned if:

-- It is faction-owned, OR
+- OR it is faction-owned.
+  - It will be available to read only when you advance far enough in the faction that it becomes free for you
-- It has a living NPC owner (unloaded NPCs don't count as owners)
+- OR it has a living NPC owner (unloaded NPCs don't count as owners).
+  - It will be available to read if owner's disposition is high enough (configurable, 80 by default)

 ### Libraries Might Actually Be Libraries